Adaptive Online Learning of Quantum States: Introduction

-Here $\mathcal{P}$ is bounded and defined as the path length.
+Here $\mathcal{P}$ is bounded and defined as the path length, the functions $\ell_{t}$ are $L$-Lipschitz for all $t\in[T]$, and $\|\cdot\|_1$ is the $\ell_{1}$ norm of the singular values of a matrix known as the nuclear norm.
 We propose an algorithm based on online mirror descent (OMD) that achieves an $\tilde{O}(\sqrt{nT \mathcal{P}})$ regret bound.
-Note that although the analysis is in the same spirit as the standard OMD proof, complex numbers lead to subtleties.
-The main issues we encountered include reasoning about the dual update in OMD that may not be a density matrix, and resolving continuity bounds on the von Neumann Entropy.
-We give a nontrivial proof for this dynamic regret bound by using matrix analysis results for Hermitian matrices from \cite{Audenaert_2007}.
+Although the analysis shares the same spirit as the standard OMD proof, tackling optimization in the complex domain requires new tools from several areas.
+Specifically, we use Klein's inequality from matrix analysis to study the dual update in OMD, and the Fannes–Audenaert inequality \cite{Audenaert_2007} from quantum information theory to obtain the dynamic regret bounds.
+Compared to \citet{aaronson2018online}, our analysis is more general due to the introduction of these tools.

-As an application, under the assumption that $\varphi_t$ evolves according to a family of dynamical models, we can also prove $\tilde{O}(\sqrt{nT \mathcal{P}'})$ dynamic regret bounds where $\mathcal{P}'$ is a variant of path length defined in \eq{dynamic-regret-family}.
-This covers two natural scenarios: either the dynamics comes from a family of $M$ known models (which incurs a $\log M$ overhead), or we know that the dynamical model is an $O(1)$-local quantum channel, a natural assumption for current quantum computers fabricated by 2D chips~\cite{arute2019supremacy,IBM-Prague,zhu2022quantum} where a quantum gate can only influence a constant number of qubits.
+As an application, under the assumption that $\varphi_t$ evolves according to a family of dynamical models, we can also prove $\tilde{O}(\sqrt{nT \mathcal{P}'})$ dynamic regret bounds where $\mathcal{P}'$ is a variant of path length defined in Eq.~\eq{dynamic-regret-family}.
+This covers two natural scenarios: either the dynamics comes from a family of $M$ known models (which incurs a $\log M$ overhead), or we know that the dynamical model is an $O(1)$-local quantum channel, a natural assumption for current quantum computers fabricated by 2D chips~\citep{arute2019supremacy,IBM-Prague,zhu2022quantum} where a quantum gate can only influence a constant number of qubits.

-\item \textbf{Adaptive regret:} We also consider minimizing the strongly adaptive regret \cite{daniely2015strongly} of an algorithm $\mathcal{A}$ at time $T$ for length $\tau$:
+\item \textbf{Adaptive regret:} We also consider minimizing the strongly adaptive regret \citep{daniely2015strongly} of an algorithm $\mathcal{A}$ at time $T$ for length $\tau$: